Nepal Multi Sport Luxury Adventure - 11 Days

-Day 05 – Hike up to Sarangkot and Back to Pokhara
+Day 05: Early morning hike up to Sarangkot for the sunrise & mountain view from Sarangkot and Back to Pokhara

-Explore the local village on the way to Sarangkot (1,605 m).
-Sarangkot, one of the best destinations in Nepal to view sunrise and sunset over the snowcapped mountains, including Annapurna, Dhaulagiri and Machhapuchre.
+Explore the local village on the way to Sarangkot (1,600 m).
+Sarangkot is one of the best destinations in Nepal to view sunrise and sunset over the snowcapped mountains, including Annapurna, Dhaulagiri, and Machhapuchre.
 Have your lunch at Sarangkot and drive back to Pokhara and rest.

 Leave for Chitwan National Park, the first national park of Nepal, established in 1973.
 There are more than 43 species of mammals in the park.
 The park is especially renowned for its protection of the endangered one-horned rhinoceros, tiger, and gharial crocodile along with many other common species of wild animal.
 On reaching the resort in the National Park, our Guest Relations Officer will brief guests about the activities in Chitwan.
 Later enjoy the sunset view, resorts bar and relax.Dinner will be ready at about 8:00 pm.

-Day 08 – Activities in Chitwan National Park
+Day 08: Wildlife Activities at Chitwan National Park

 Get a wake-up call from staff, have breakfast and get ready for the jeep safari.
 After lunch a traditional dug-out canoe takes you on a silent trip down the Rapti River to view aquatic birds and the animals of the river banks.
 Visit to elephant breeding center and learn more about the life of these fascinating animals.
 At the end of the day, you will have an opportunity to watch the Tharu (a local tribe) cultural program.

-Day 09 – Fly to Kathmandu and Yoga Class and Spa in the Evening
+Day 09: Flight to Kathmandu and Yoga Class and Spa in the Evening

-In the evening we will have a farewell dinner in a traditional Nepalese restaurant with cultural performances.
+In the evening we will have a farewell dinner in a fine restaurant.
 Your guide(s) and an office staff will accompany you.